Tehforsch/diman/README.md

     pub luminous_intensity: i32,
 }
 ```
 Addition and subtraction of two quantities is only allowed when the `D` type is the same.
 During multiplication of two quantities, all the entries of the two dimension are added.
+This functionality is implemented automatically by the `#[diman_dimension]` macro.